lincolnloop/goodconf/README.rst

   If no file is passed to the ``load`` method, try to load a configuration from these files in order.
 ``load``
-  Trigger the load method during instanciation.
+  Trigger the load method during instantiation.
 Defaults to False.

 Use plain-text docstring for use as a header when generating a configuration file.